suyashkelvinsavant/GyanBuzz/README.md

-# WELCOME To The GyanBuzz Project Made by Suyash Kelvin Savant
+# WELCOME To The GyanBuzz Project Made by Suyash Kelvin Savant For the Official College Blog